 Editorial Statement

-HUMAN BEHAVIOR, DEVELOPMENT and SOCIETY is a refereed multidisciplinary journal that explores a wide range of scholarly topics, especially in fields relating to the humanities and social sciences.
-It is published online three times a year and is available free of charge through its website, with a limited number of hard copies available.
-The journal has been published since 2006 by Asia-Pacific International University, Muak Lek, Thailand, through its publishing arm Institute Press.
+HUMAN BEHAVIOR, DEVELOPMENT and SOCIETY (HBDS) is a refereed multidisciplinary journal that explores a wide range of scholarly topics, especially in fields relating to the humanities and social sciences.
+It is published online three times a year and is available free of charge through its webpage on the Thai Journals Online platform (https://so01.tci-thaijo.org/index.php/hbds).
+The journal has been published since 2006 by Asia-Pacific International University, Muak Lek, Thailand, through its publishing arm, the Institute Press.

+a).
+To foster a deeper understanding regarding the impact of business policies and practices on society;

 b).
-To foster a deeper understanding regarding the impact of business policies and practices on society, and

-c).
-To promote the adoption of best practices in communities through education, and to aid in the resolution of community issues for the betterment of society; this represents the development aspect referred to in its name.
+To promote the adoption of best practices in communities through education, and to aid in the resolution of community issues for the betterment of society; this represents the development aspect referred to in its name; and

-The journal is broadly based and has the potential to impact thinking and practices across a range of subject areas, dealing with substantive issues that arise in both developing and developed countries.
+Encouraging cooperative studies and scholarly exchange to impact thinking and practices in both developing and developed countries, is a key goal, especially if these may have practical applications within the Southeast Asian region.
+The application of theoretical considerations to organizations, fields, and communities is also sought.
 It will likely appeal to readers with a broad appreciation of the social issues facing organizations, communities, and governments operating under varied challenges and constraints.
 Its contents are meant to appeal to both the academic community and practitioners in numerous areas of interest.

 The following constitutes a partial list of topics that are considered potentially suitable for publication: